zkjk/GB_SCRAPE_NHTCU10/README.md

 Console & Security

 - Scrape website ✔
+- Be able to start/stop/pause/resume ✔
 - Export to JSON ✔
 - Connection to database with Python ✔
-- Use console to control
+- Use console to control ✔
 - Add security layer

 ## Sceye.py